hchulkim/replication-template/README.md

 ## 3. Leveraging on Github capabilities

+- Use GitHub wiki as a document for overall project information, project goals, milestones, and anything that should be permanently documented.
 - Use issues as tasks.
-Track it all on a project board named "Tasks".
-	- Add tags to tasks to track progress by area.
-Some template tags included: `build`, `analysis`, `writing`, `review`, `enhancement`, `bug`.
+Link them in the wiki as well.
 - Use branches to ensure your main research workflow is not corrupted.
 Also modify files via pull requests.
-Use closing keywords to close issues.

 ## Things to note for reproducibility